sgorgun/style-issues/README.md

 ![Navigate to SA1001](images/navigate-to-sa1001.png)

-You will get to [SA1001/Math.cs](StyleIssues/SA1001/Math.cs) file.
+You will get to the [SA1001/Math.cs](StyleIssues/SA1001/Math.cs) file.

 ![SA1001](images/sa1001.png)

 5. Read the documentation page and learn [how to fix the error](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1001.md#how-to-fix-violations): "To fix a violation of this rule, ensure that the comma is followed by a single space, and is not preceded by any space."

-6. Remove a space before a comma in the method parameter list.
+6. Remove a whitespace before a comma in the method parameter list.

 ```cs
 public static int Sum(int x,int y)
 ```

-7. Add a space after the comma.
+7. Add a whitespace after the comma.

 ```cs
 public static int Sum(int x, int y)